What you can use this for

-Each space type has its own solver with geometry, tolerances, and edge cases tuned for that specific problem.
+Each space type has its own geometry, tolerances, and edge cases — tuned for that exact problem.
+Pick one to see how it works.

 Every face of your item is tested against the opening — straight, angled, tilted, and in full 3D rotation.
 We find the way through if one exists.

-When standard orientations fail, we explore simultaneous pitch and yaw rotations — the kind of creative angling movers use in real life.
+We check all 6 physical orientations first.
+When those fail, we explore simultaneous pitch and yaw — the creative angling real movers use to get a piece through.

 Real moves involve multiple obstacles.
-We solve "through the door AND down the hallway" as one connected problem, not two separate checks.
+We solve "through the door AND down the hallway" as one connected problem and surface the single tightest pinch point that actually decides it.

 We model trim, baseboards, weatherstripping, handrails, radiators, and elevator tracks — with height-dependent obstacle profiles, not flat deductions.